Pelvic Girdle Pain (SPD)

 There are a variety of things they might try, including:

-- Warm baths (never take hot baths while pregnant)
+- Warm baths (never take really hot baths while pregnant)

 - The physiotherapist may give you a pelvic support garment to wear such as a belt or Tubigrip bandage, and crutches if walking is difficult.